-3.6.8 Flood Risk Management and Assessment
+3.7.8 Flood Risk Management and Assessment

-The Department of the Environment and the OPW published national flood risk management guidelines in 2009 entitled The Planning System and Flood Risk Management: Guidelines for Planning Authorities 2009 and subsequently issued Circular PL 2/2014 which provides clarification of advice contained within the guidelines.
-The guidelines require Planning Authorities to ensure that, where relevant, flood risk is a key consideration in preparing development plans, local area plans and the assessment of planning applications.
-The aim of the guidelines is to avoid flood risk where possible, substitute less vulnerable uses when avoidance is not possible and mitigate and manage the risk where avoidance and substitution are not possible.
+The Department of the Environment Heritage and Local Government and the Office of Public Works (OPW) published national flood risk management guidelines in 2009 entitled The Planning System and Flood Risk Management: Guidelines for Planning Authorities 2009.
+These Guidelines require Planning Authorities to ensure that, where relevant, flood risk is a key consideration in preparing development plans, local area plans and the assessment of planning applications.
+The aim of the Guidelines is to avoid flood risk where possible, substitute less vulnerable uses when avoidance is not possible and mitigate and manage the risk where avoidance and substitution are not possible.

-The guidelines provide guidance on identifying areas where the probability of flood risk is high (Flood Zone A), moderate (Flood Zone B) and low (Flood Zone C) and identifies the types of land use that are appropriate within each Flood Zone.
-The guidelines also highlight the need to assess the potential impacts of climate change as part of a Strategic Flood Risk Assessment for a plan.
-The guidelines suggest that where mathematical models are not available, climate change flood extents can be assessed by using the Flood Zone B outline as a surrogate for Flood Zone A with allowance for the possible impacts of climate change.
-Planning applications will also be required to demonstrate that climate change has been taken into consideration in any flood risk assessment submitted with an application.
+The Guidelines provide guidance on identifying areas where the probability of flood risk is high (Flood Zone A), moderate (Flood Zone B) and low (Flood Zone C) and identifies the types of land use that are appropriate within each Flood Zone.
+The Guidelines also highlight the need to assess the potential impacts of climate change as part of a Strategic Flood Risk Assessment for a plan.
+The Guidelines suggest that where mathematical models are not available, climate change flood extents can be assessed by using the Flood Zone B outline as a surrogate for Flood Zone A with allowance for the possible impacts of climate change.